mckib2/pygrappa/README.rst

 Usage
 =====

+See the `examples` module.
+It has several scripts showing basic usage.
+Docstrings are also a great resource -- check them out for all possible arguments and usage info.

 `pygrappa.grappa()` is called with undersampled k-space data and calibration data (usually a fully sampled portion of the center of k-space).
 The unsampled points in k-space should be exactly 0: